VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \begin{insight} VulDeeLocator is more effective than the state-of-the-art pattern-based vulnerability detectors in detecting and locating vulnerabilities.
-In particular, VulDeeLocator-BGRU achieves a 3.9X higher locating precision than the state-of-the-art vulnerability detector SySeVR. \end{insight}
+In particular, VulDeeLocator-BGRU achieves a 4.2X higher locating precision than vulnerability detector SySeVR on average. \end{insight}